shivannis/xandr-docs-public/xandr-docs/articles/invest/charges-for-sellers.md

 Auction Service Fee.

 > [!WARNING]
 > Gross Resold Revenue does not appear in the UI.
-Resold Revenue is net earnings to the network after Xandr Seller and Buyer Auction Service Charges have been applied.
+Resold Revenue is net earnings to the network after Microsoft Advertising Seller and Buyer Auction Service Charges have been applied.